 New Customs Decision: 0 Euro

-According to the new regulation, the right to bring products from abroad, which was previously limited to 27 Euros, has been completely removed under Decision No. 10813 published in the Official Gazette.
-This decision will come into force on February 6.
-The official reasons given for this regulation are “protecting domestic production, preventing unfair competition, and reducing the current account deficit.”
+According to the new regulation, the right to bring products from abroad (de minimis limit), which was previously 27 Euros, has been completely abolished under Decision No. 10813.
+This was published in the Official Gazette of Turkey (the government's legal journal where all new laws must be announced to become legally binding).
+The decision will take effect on February 6.
+The official reasons given are "protecting domestic production, preventing unfair competition, and reducing the current account deficit."

-As you may know, the “simplified customs declaration” limit - meaning the threshold under which courier companies could handle customs procedures on behalf of consumers - had previously been reduced from 150 Euros to 30 Euros.
-Later, with shipping costs included, this limit was effectively lowered to 27 Euros.
-At this point, this right has been completely abolished.
+As you may know, the threshold for a "simplified customs declaration" - which allows courier companies to handle customs on your behalf - was first reduced from 150 Euros to 30 Euros, and then effectively to 27 Euros including shipping.
+Now, this right has been entirely removed.

 How Will the New Law Affect Our Daily Lives?

-With this change, the era of individual overseas shopping has effectively come to an end.
-From now on, if you want to bring a product from abroad, you will need to work with a customs brokerage company and follow standard import procedures.
+With this change, individual overseas shopping has effectively ended in Turkey.
+From now on, to bring any product from abroad, you must work with a customs brokerage firm and follow standard, professional import procedures..

 Who Will the New Law Affect and How?

-The groups most affected by this regulation will be students and people engaged in R&D activities.
-These individuals will no longer be able to easily obtain the components needed for prototype production from abroad.
-Unfortunately, not every component can be sourced domestically.
-As a result, those involved in R&D will either have to purchase these products at much higher prices within Turkey or terminate their activities altogether.
+The groups most affected will be students and R&D professionals.
+These individuals will no longer be able to easily source the components needed for prototype production from abroad.
+Since not every part is available locally in Turkey, R&D teams will either pay much higher prices to local intermediaries or stop their activities altogether.

-In this situation, the real beneficiaries are not domestic manufacturers, but intermediary companies that import finished products from abroad and sell them in the local market.
+In this scenario, the real winners are not domestic producers, but the intermediary firms that import finished goods and sell them in the local Turkish market.

 How to Import Products from Abroad?